 1816: John Keats meets Percy Bysshe Shelley.
 Takes lodgings in Hampstead, London.

-1817: Visits the Isle of Wight and Oxford.
+1817: He visits the Isle of Wight and Oxford.
 Meets William Wordsworth.

 1818: His brother George leaves for the USA Keats goes on a walking tour of Scotland with Charles Brown.
 Meets Fanny Brawne.
 Death of his brother Tom.
 Moves to Wentworth Place, Hampstead.

 1819: John Keats visits Chichester, West Sussex in January with Brown and stays with the parents of his friend Charles Dilke in Eastgate Square.
 Whilst lodging there he began to write ” The Eve of St Agnes” and he was probably inspired to write the poem by the ancient buildings and passageways of Chichester Cathedral which he visited.
 Taken ill again he returns to London and takes rooms in the City.
 Moves back to Hampstead in October and becomes secretly engaged to Fanny Brawne.
 Meets Samuel Taylor Coleridge on a walk on Hampstead Heath.
 Brother George visits England.

 1820: Begins his last illness in February.
 Moves to lodgings in Kentish Town.
 Moves in with Leigh-Hunt after a major Hemorrhage.
 Moves into the Brawne household in the autumn for a month.
 On doctors advice sails to Italy in September.

 1821: Keats takes up lodgings next to the Spanish Steps in Rome where his friend the painter Joseph Severn nurses him.